 Nutritional yeast is an awesome bunch of cheesy, savory, flakes or powder.
 It is not the same as brewer’s or baker’s yeast.
 Nutritional yeast adds in the same depth of tangy flavor that cheese adds.

 It’s super easy!
 Once you have the garlic cashew sauce prepared and divided, simply open a few cans and dump.
-Add the seasonings and cut a few vegetables and you’re are ready to go.
+Add the seasonings and cut a few vegetables and you’re ready to go.

 The carrots and basil:

-Cut one and a half cups of carrots and add to the Instant Pot along with the other ingredients.
+Cut one and a half cups of carrots and add them to the Instant Pot along with the other ingredients.

 We use carrots to naturally sweeten this soup so that we don’t have to add sugar.
 (Remember that high fructose corn syrup in the canned tomato soup?)